 February 6, 2023

-What is a bank guarantee?
+Why do I need a bank guarantee for commercial leases?
 How do they work?

 When a commercial landlord leases their property to a business, there’s always the possibility that the tenant may fail to uphold their contractual obligations set out in the lease agreement.
 Be it an unexpected downturn in business leading to poor cash flow and withheld rental payments, or the property being left in an unacceptable condition at the end of the lease, circumstances like these can leave the landlord at financial risk.